 Verify that permanent radiographic facilities are shielded so that the radiation levels in adjacent areas, including the roof, do not exceed 0.02 millisievert (mSv) (2 millirem [mrem]) in any 1 hour.
 This evaluation should consider the maximum allowable source quantity and any other limitations on positioning within the facility.

 Receipt and Transfer of Licensed Material.
-Through observation and interviews, verify that the licensee receives packages and makes transfers of licensed material in accordance with NRC and applicable U.S. Department of Transportation (DOT) regulations and license conditions.
+Through observation and interviews, verify that the licensee receives packages and makes transfers of licensed material in accordance with NRC requirements in 10 CFR 20.2207, and applicable U.S. Department of Transportation (DOT) regulations and license conditions.
 Through discussions with licensee personnel, determine how the licensee ensures that transfers are made to authorized recipients.
 Focus on how the licensee receives packages, opens packages, and how and when package radiation surveys are performed (including wipe tests).
 Also determine what actions the licensee takes (or should take) when surveys reveal packages that are contaminated in excess of specified limits, and/or radiation levels that are higher than expected.
 If packages arrive during the course of an inspection, the inspector should, when practical, observe personnel performing the package receipt surveys.

 Physical Inventory.
 Through interviews and review of records, verify that, as required by 10 CFR 34.29(a), the licensee conducts quarterly physical inventories to account for all licensed material received and possessed under the license.
 Verify that inventory records are maintained in accordance with 10 CFR 34.69.
 Verify that sealed sources, and radiographic exposure devices used by the licensee are in accordance with sealed source and device (SS&D) registrations sheets issued by NRC or an Agreement State.
 In order to make an assessment in this area, the inspector may ask the licensee how they ensure that they only use registered sources and devices.
 If practical, the inspector should verify that the inventory includes all radiographic exposure devices and storage containers containing depleted uranium and calibrators used for calibrating survey instruments.

 Material Security and Control.
 Examine areas where radioactive materials are stored.
 Storage areas should be locked and have limited and controlled access.
-Radiographic exposure devices and storage containers must be physically secured to prevent access or removal by unauthorized personnel.
+Radiographic exposure devices and storage containers must be physically secured to prevent access or removal by unauthorized personnel, as required in 10 CFR 34.23.
 Transport packages (including overpacks) containing licensed material must be locked and physically secure in the transport vehicle.

 The inspector should make every reasonable effort to perform a "field inspection" at a temporary job site of the licensee.
 This inspection should be unannounced.
 If possible, make some of the observations of the licensee's operations before announcing your presence.
 During the field inspection, verify that the boundaries of the restricted area are controlled and posted; the radiation levels at the boundary of the restricted area do not exceed 0.02 mSv (2 mrem) in any 1 hour; and that the operations are conducted by at least two qualified individuals.
 Ask the licensee how they ensure that the radiation level limits (2 mrem in any 1 hour) are complied with, and make an assessment of the adequacy of the methods.
 Verify that the high radiation area is under constant surveillance, as required by 10 CFR 34.51.